vitruv-tools/.github/profile/README.md

 Vitruv is a framework for view-based software development.
 It assumes different models to be used for describing a software system, which are automatically kept consistent by the framework executing (semi-)automated rules that preserve consistency.
 These models are modified only via views, which are projections from the underlying models.

+A bunch of information on what Vitruv is and how it can be used can be found in the [GitHub wiki](http://vitruv.tools).

 ## Idea

 Vitruv is based on the idea of a _Single Underlying Model (SUM)_, which represents all information about a software system in a single, redundancy-free und inherently consistent model.
 A SUM requires the definition of one overarching, redundancy-free model for every development project, although in practice different tools for different purposes are used and thus such a SUM is hard to construct and maintain.
 Vitruv extends the concept to a _Virtual Single Underlying Model (V-SUM)_.
 It is _virtual_, because it behaves like a SUM in the sense that it is always consistent, but it does not achieve this by being free of redundancies and implicit dependencies but by having explicit rules that preserve consistency of the different models after they have been changed via views.